mateuszjancy/intro-to-akka-stream/Readme.md

 * Fluent interface.
 * Looks like collections API.
-* Useful for most use cases.
+* Best choice in most cases.
 * Base abstractions.
 * Easy to use.

+_Let's skip error handling, back-pressure and many other for now and let's focus on basic blocks._

 ---

-## Flow reusable pieces
+## Flow

 ```scala
 implicit val system = ActorSystem("QuickStart")